kn0rr/timer/README.md

 ![Class](img/Class.png)

-e whole repository is based on the Udemy course [The Modern Javascript Bootcamp Course](https://www.udemy.com/course/javascript-beginners-complete-tutorial/).
+The whole repository is based on the Udemy course [The Modern Javascript Bootcamp Course](https://www.udemy.com/course/javascript-beginners-complete-tutorial/).